AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * The line between nodes

 * Multiple lines between nodes

+To view trend data:

+1. Select one or more nodes for which you want to view trend data, then right-click one of the selected nodes.

+   Or

+   Select one or more lines between 2 nodes for which you want to view trend data, then right-click one of the selected lines.

+1. Select [!UICONTROL **Trend**].

 ### Duplicate nodes

-The option to duplicate is available when selecting the following objects on the canvas:
+The option to duplicate is available for the following objects on the canvas:

 * Multiple nodes

+To duplicate nodes:

+1. Select multiple nodes that you want to duplicate.

+1. Right-click one of the selected nodes, then select [!UICONTROL **Duplicate**].

 ### Rearrange nodes